 Conductance or electrical conductance is the reciprocal of resistance (G = 1/R) describes the property of an electrolyte solution that helps to conduct electricity in the solution.
-In chemistry or physics, the unit of conductance equal to ohm−1 or mho and siemens in the SI system.
+In chemistry or physics, the unit of conductance is equal to ohm−1 or mho and siemens in the SI system.

 From Ohm’s law, R = V/I or conductance, G = 1/R = I/V, where V = potential difference between the two electrodes dipped into the electrolytic solution, I = current strength and R = electrical resistance that obstructs the flow of current.
 The electrical resistance of a given solution depends on the nature of the electrolyte solution, the distance of separation of two electrodes, and the area of electrodes.

 Specific conductance (L) of an electrolytic solution is the conductance of the solution enclosed between two electrodes 1 cm apart and 1 cm2 area.
 In other words, the L may be defined as the conductance of 1 cc solution enclosed between the electrodes 1 cm apart.
-The unit of L equal to ohm−1 cm−1 or siemens m−1.
+The unit of L is equal to ohm−1 cm−1 or siemens m−1.

 Specific conductance (L) depends on the number of ions present per cc of the solution, the charge of the ions, and the speed of the ions.
-It also depends on the temperature of the electrolytic solution and increases by 2 percent per degree rise of temperature.
+It also depends on the temperature of the electrolytic solution and increases by a 2 percent per degree rise in temperature.
 Therefore, with the dilution of the strong electrolyte solution, the number of ions per cc decreases while the speed of ions increases.
 But the first factor predominates over the second and L decreases with the dilution of the solution.

-It is defined as the conductance of solution containing 1 gram equivalent electrolyte and the solution placed between two parallel electrodes of 1 cm apart.
-Let the concentration of the electrolyte solution equal to C (N).
+It is defined as the conductance of solution containing 1 gram equivalent electrolyte and the solution placed between two parallel electrodes 1 cm apart.
+Let the concentration of the electrolyte solution = C (N).
 The volume of the solution containing 1 gram equivalent electrolyte, V = 1000/C (N) cc.
 Therefore, equivalent conductance (λ) = V × L or λ = 1000L/C (N).

-The unit of λ equal to ohm−1 cm2/gram equivalent or siemens m2/gram equivalent.
+The unit of λ is equal to ohm−1 cm2/gram equivalent or siemens m2/gram equivalent.
 It is used to compare the conductance of different electrolyte solutions.
-Since the amount of electrolyte or 1 gram equivalent fixed for λ.
+Since the amount of electrolyte or 1 gram equivalent is fixed for λ.

 The strong electrolyte solution is fully dissociated in any concentration and the total number of ions fixed in 1 gram equivalent electrolyte solution is always fixed.
 Therefore, with the dilution, the speed of the ions increases due to less interionic attraction among the ions.
-At certain dilution, the interionic attraction forces vanishes and λ riches limiting values.
+At certain dilution, the interionic attraction forces vanish, and λ riches limiting values.
 It is called equivalent conductance at infinite dilution (λ0) for a strong electrolyte solution that obeys the Kohlrausch law of independent migration.

 Kohlrausch equation for strong electrolyte, λc = λ0 – k√C, where k = constant that depends on the temperature and dielectric constant (D) of the medium.
-For electrolysis of weak electrolyte solution, Kohlrausch formula or plot does not use for the determination of λ0.
+For electrolysis of weak electrolyte solution, the Kohlrausch formula or plot does not use for the determination of λ0.
 The law states that at infinite dilution, each ion moves independent of the influence of its co-ion and contributes a definite share to the λ0 of the electrolyte.

 Application of Conductivity Measurement

-- The electrical conductance measurement used for the determination of various physical quantities like the endpoint in an acid base titration, the solubility of sparingly soluble salts, ionic product of water, and the chemical kinetics of the reactions.
+- The electrical conductance measurement is used for the determination of various physical quantities like the endpoint in an acid base titration, the solubility of sparingly soluble salts, the ionic product of water, and the chemical kinetics of the reactions.

-The electrical conductivity measurement of soil is extremely important for the health and growth of crops in the agricultural industry.
-It is used to monitoring essential nutrients of soil like phosphates, nitrates, calcium, and potassium which are used for plant growth.
+- The electrical conductivity measurement of soil is extremely important for the health and growth of crops in the agricultural industry.
+It is used to monitor essential nutrients of soil like phosphates, nitrates, calcium, and potassium which are used for plant growth.